-- 10.1 The Trust Board will have determined responsibility for making decisions for staff dismissals (including redundancy).
-This may involve a relevant committee of the Trust Board i.e. Personnel Committee. - 10.2 The Trust Board will determine whether reductions in staff will be necessary, the likely area to be identified (e.g. teaching and/or support staff) and the suggested method of selection. - 10.3 It is the responsibility of the Headteacher to consult with employees and the trade unions /elected representatives within good time of the potential redundancy situation.
+- 10.2 The Trust Board will have determined responsibility for making decisions for staff dismissals (including redundancy).
+This may involve a relevant committee of the Trust Board in line with the school's scheme of delegation and terms of reference i.e., Staffing or Personnel Committee or this may be delegated to the Headteacher. - 10.3 The Trust Board will determine whether reductions in staff will be necessary, the likely area to be identified (e.g., teaching and/or support staff) and the suggested method of selection. - 10.4 In order to meet its statutory obligations in consulting with staff and trade union representatives, the Trust Board may consider that it is appropriate to delegate the initial stages of the consultative process to the Headteacher.
+For example, the Headteacher may be asked to meet with and/or issue communications to employees and trade union representatives in advance of the initial meeting of the relevant committee.

-11 Consultation
+11 Consultation and Communication